Faith And Coping With Chronic Illness: Why Hasn't God Healed Me?

 How Can I Stay Encouraged When I Feel So Bad?

-One of the challenges of being chronically ill is staying spiritually and emotionally strong when you feel terrible each day.
+One of the challenges of coping with chronic illness is staying spiritually and emotionally strong when you feel terrible each day.

 Tarah explained her struggle to her mother by saying, “It’s like I start my day with an empty gas tank.
 I don’t wake up feeling refreshed or energized.
 I feel like I have the flu every morning.”